dimforge/ncollide/book/ray_casting/README.md

 | `normal` | The normal of the hit shape at the intersection point.  |
 | `uvs`    | If available, the texture coordinates of the hit shape at the intersection point.
 If the texture coordinates information is not computable, this is set to `None`. |

-##### Beware the margins!

-Do not forget that **ncollide** geometries (excluding bounding volumes) have a [margin](../geometric_representations/README.html#margins).
-It is taken in account when casting rays!
-This can significantly slow down the ray-casting
-operation: for example, casting a ray on a triangle mesh with a non-zero margin is much slower than on a mesh without margin.
-Remember that, most of the time, creating a geometry without the default margin is done using the corresponding static method `::new_with_margin(..., 0.0)`, the zero margin being the last argument.
-Refer to the [geometry definitions](../geometric_representations/simple_geometries.html) for more details.

 ## Traits

 The `ray::RayCast` trait is implemented by shapes that can be intersected by a